 A weakened cusp often leads to a fracture, which could be removed by your dentist, or it might break off on its own.
 A root canal might be in order, if the pulp ends up damaged, and quite possibly a full crown.

-If there is a crack migrating to the root, extending from the chewing surface, it might cause the pulp to become damaged, leading to a possible root canal.
+If there is a crack in the clinical crown extending from the chewing surface, it might cause the pulp to become damaged, leading to a possible root canal.
 If the cracked tooth is not treated, it could worsen, to the point of needing an extraction.

-If a cracked tooth goes untreated, it will likely result in a split tooth.
-It is probable that you will lose the tooth, or at least part of it.
-To save it, it will require endodontic treatments for a restoration.
+If a cracked tooth goes untreated, it can result in a split tooth.
+It is probable that you will lose the tooth, but if it is savable, it would likely require endodontic treatment for a restoration.

 Vertical Root Fracture